She Was Pretty

 The series was both a hit domestically, with a peak rating of 18.4% and internationally, especially in China.

 Synopsis

 A romantic comedy, based on a true story, about two past acquaintances who meet again after they've gone through a reversal of fortunes and appearances, set against the backdrop of a fashion magazine's publishing office.

-Kim Hye-jin was a beautiful girl from a rich family, the Chas.
-After her family's publishing company went bankrupt, she experienced hardships then lost her beauty too.
-Ji Sung-joon was an unattractive boy with low self-esteem, but grows up to be a handsome and successful editor.
+Kim Hye-jin (Hwang Jung-eum) was a beautiful girl from a rich family as a child.
+After her family's publishing company went bankrupt, she experienced hardships and grew into freckles and curly hair, losing the perfect features she has when she was young.
+Ji Sung-joon (Park Seo-joon) was an unattractive boy with low self-esteem, but grows up to be a handsome and successful editor.